 The Housing Partnership Equity Trust will invest strategically in medium‐ to large‐sized Class B and Class C multifamily properties, including non‐core, secondary real estate markets that are currently at or below‐market rents (average 80% of area median income or less) and are typically unsubsidized, unrestricted rental properties.
 HPET may also acquire portfolios or notes for similar assets in order to move them into the hands of its members.

-Three main asset types have been identified as targets for acquisition by HPET members:
+The main asset types identified as targets for acquisition by HPET members are:

 Mostly unsubsidized market rate units that are currently affordable due to market conditions.
 If acquired by nonprofit, mission-oriented members, rents will remain at below market rates.
 The typical asset will be 150-300 unit buildings costing between $10 and $40 million.

 Year 15+ Low Income Housing Tax Credit Opportunities